surya2191997/GSOCSubmission/README.md

 # GSOCSubmission

-This repository contains code for GSoC 2019 selection task for TMVA-CERN Project 3, i.e. Development of LSTM and GRU layers in TMVA.
+This repository contains code for GSoC 2019 selection task for TMVA-CERN

+##  Project 3: Development of LSTM and GRU layers in TMVA.

 ### LSTM